Charing Cross Hospital: 20th century

 The hospital was further extended in 1902.
 In 1926, the Royal Westminster Ophthalmic Hospital was merged with Charing Cross Hospital.
 With the advent of the Blitz in 1940, the hospital staff, students, equipment and patients were moved to Chaulden House, Boxmoor, Hertfordshire.
 In 1947, the hospital moved back to Charing Cross.

 After the Second World War it was decided to relocate the hospital away from central London.
 Several sites were considered including a large site at Northwick Park in Harrow.
 However, the University of London deemed that they would not be able to remain affiliated with the hospital should it move there, and the site was handed over to the Ministry of Health, who developed it into the present Northwick Park Hospital.

 In 1957 a link was proposed with Fulham and West London Hospitals.
 The proposal was controversial, as the residents of Fulham wanted their existing hospital to be redeveloped not taken over.
 A public meeting was set up with the Mayor of Fulham, and the Chairman of the hospital, Lord Inman, explained that the decision was made by the Ministry of Health, and that a new hospital would be well equipped and provide a full service.
 This allayed most people's fears, and the new Charing Cross Hospital, located on the site of the former Fulham Hospital, on Fulham Palace Road, was inaugurated by the Queen on 22 May 1973.
 The cost of building the new hospital was £15m—a staggering amount at the time.
 Designed by Ralph Tubbs, it consisted of a seventeen-storey building (15 floors for the hospital proper, with two machine floors above that) in the shape of a cross, along with several lower-level buildings.
 The design was notable for the lack of lifts to meet the capacity required to move patients around in their beds.
 Porters often waited 1–2 hours trying to get patients from wards to X-ray and back.
 Three high-rise residential blocks were built to house medical staff, nurses and medical students—called Golding, Parsons and Cliff houses, respectively.
 Despite the move, the hospital kept the name 'Charing Cross'; at first it was called 'Charing Cross Hospital, Fulham' but eventually the 'Fulham' part was dropped.

-The Charing Cross Hospital building in Agar Street (a Grade II listed building since 1970) was converted for use in the 1990s and became Charing Cross police station.
+The Charing Cross Hospital building in Agar Street (a Grade II listed building since 1970) was converted for use in the 1990s and became Charing Cross Police Station.

+Picture tiles

+In 1978 seventeen murals of hand-painted picture tiles, probably dating from the 1890s, were removed from the old Charing Cross Hospital for restoration and preservation by skilled technicians from the Ironbridge Gorge Museum.
+Made by Maws of Jackfield they depicted rural and agricultural scenes and a medieval hunting scene.
+After restoration six panels were reinstalled in the new hospital building in 1979 while the remaining murals are in the collection of the Jackfield Tile Museum at Ironbridge Gorge.